atsign-foundation/at_app/at_app/example/example.md

 In short, the namespace is what distinguishes the data stored by your app from other apps on the @platform.
 To ensure that you are not colliding with other namespaces, the best practice is to use an atsign that you own.
-By convention, if you own the atsign, then you also own the namespace.
-[Learn more](). <!--- TODO add link to atsign.dev page -->
+By convention, if you own the atsign, then you also own the namespace. <!--- TODO add "learn more" link to atsign.dev page -->

 Example usage: